 To remove the SIM card from your phone, you have to open the SIM card tray.
 This tray can be tricky to pop open because it’s so small.
 If you visit the Apple Store or a carrier’s retail store, you’ll see them open the SIM card tray using a fancy SIM card ejector tool.

-However, most people don’t have SIM card ejector tools lying around the house.
-Instead, you can open the SIM card tray using a paperclip that’s straightened out.
+You can also open the SIM card tray using a paperclip that’s straightened out.
 Check out our YouTube video if you need help ejecting your phone’s SIM card!

 Fixing Common SIM Card Issues On Your iPhone